JeremieLitzler/vueschool-course/course-vue-3-composition-api.md

 See [the docs for more cool stuff about reactivity](https://vuejs.org/api/reactivity-utilities.html).

+**However**, one of the trap of `reactive` is that you may assign the variable a complete other value and you will loose the reactivity.

+Using `ref` guarantee it doesn't happen.

 ### How to choose `ref` or `reactive`

 See [the lesson "Refs vs Reactive With the Vue 3 Composition API"](https://vueschool.io/lessons/refs-vs-reactive-with-the-vue-3-composition-api) for the advantages and disavantages of each.

+I personnally use exclusively `ref`.

 ## Using `computed`